-The work of Alcohol and Other Drugs Branch is delivered through the drug and alcohol program, in partnership with local health districts, Justice Forensic and Mental Health, Sydney Children's Hospital Network, NSW Health pillars and affiliated health organisations, non-government organisations, research institutions and other partner organisations.
+The work of Centre for Alcohol and Other Drugs is delivered through the drug and alcohol program, in partnership with local health districts, Justice Forensic and Mental Health, Sydney Children's Hospital Network, NSW Health pillars and affiliated health organisations, non-government organisations, research institutions and other partner organisations.

-The Alcohol and Other Drugs (AOD) Branch is currently configured into four teams:
+The Centre for Alcohol and Other Drugs is currently configured into six teams:

 The funding is allocated to local health districts and non-government organisations to provide core drug and alcohol services, including: